trevordevore/levure/README.md

 ### Helpers

-Helpers consist of a folder with a `config.yml` file in it.
-The `config.yml` file specifics what the other files in the folder should be used for.
-A helper can be made up of the following;
+Helpers consist of a folder with a `helper.yml` file in it.
+The `helper.yml` file specifics what the other files in the folder should be used for.
+A helper can be made up of the following:

-- library stacks
+- stacks
+- libraries
 - backscripts
 - frontscripts
-- ui stacks
+- behaviors
 - externals

+If no `helper.yml` file is found then the framework will try to load up each file in the folder as a stack.

 TODO: example config.yml file